edwin-bluekite/cakephp-restkit/README.md

 ## Requirements

-The RestKit plugin requires CakePHP 2.2
+The RestKit plugin requires CakePHP 2.3 or higher ;)

 ## Installation